 The F-35 program primarily consists of production contracts, sustainment activities, and new development efforts.
-Production of the aircraft is expected to continue for many years given the U.S. Government's objective of 2,456 aircraft for the U.S. Air Force, U.S. Marine Corps, and U.S. Navy; commitments from our seven international partner countries and ten Foreign Military Sales (FMS) customers; as well as interest from other countries.
+Production of the aircraft is expected to continue for many years given the U.S. Government's objective of procuring 2,456 aircraft for the U.S. Air Force, U.S. Marine Corps, and U.S. Navy.
+We also have commitments from seven international partner countries and eleven Foreign Military Sales (FMS) customers.
+We continue to see strong international demand for the F-35, with the Czech Republic signing an LOA in January 2024 to procure 24 F-35s, Singapore announcing in February 2024 its intent to purchase eight additional F-35s, and Greece signing an LOA in July 2024 to procure 20 F-35s, becoming the 19th nation to join the F-35 program.
+We expect international interest to continue to expand in the coming years.